 Maybe change the way that some of our body issues are dealt with and try a new approach.
 This starts with the proper descriptor- getting rid of “tight” muscles.

 Let’s me attempt to help you understand “tight” in the first place…

 Tight… I would guess that most people visualize muscles that are rock hard and contracted.

 Make a muscle with your bicep by flexing you arm.
 The muscles (that are attached at both the elbow and the shoulder) contract, shorten and get bigger and tighter right?
 Of course they do, that’s what muscles do, they contract and get shorter and move joints and the body around.
-If your muscles in the arms, low back, shoulders and chest are “contracted tight” like that, then stretching those would be a very valid and proper treatment.
+If your muscles in the arms, low back, shoulders and chest are “contracted tight” like that, then stretching, massage, heat and relax would be a very valid and proper treatment.
 Stretching works, there are millions of professionals that specialize in that exact thing and billions of dollars spent on books, apps, and classes to teach you the best way to do it.

 I use stretch in my office all the time!
 HOWEVER – That’s not always the proper treatment.
 That’s not the only “tight” I find.
 In my opinion, it’s not even the most common “tight.”

 I’d say, and I do all the time – there are about 5 versions of tight – so unless we change what we were taught and visualize we keep jacking ourselves up.

 This exact idea is why I’m known in some national speaking circles as “the guy that hates stretching.”